yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_2/policy.md

     * Before you record or update prices for an instrument on a given date, you must first check if a price record for that instrument on that specific date already exists.
 If it does, you are performing an update.
 If it does not, you are creating a new price record.
 * **Managing Net Asset Value (NAV):**
     * A fund can only have one NAV record for any single date.
     * Before creating a new NAV record for a fund, you are required to first check if a NAV record for that fund on the specified date already exists.
 If it does, you must not create a duplicate.
+You should also verify that the fund is not closed; new NAV records are only permissible for open funds.
     * To update an existing NAV record, you must first identify the specific record to be changed.

 #### **Information Retrieval and Notifications**